NicoStumberger/datasofar/content/en/authors/admin/_index.md

   icon_pack: fab
   link: https://www.instagram.com/datasofar/
 superuser: true
-title: Nico Štumberger
+title: Nico Stumberger
 ---

 I have been analyzing data since before I even knew the term Data Science, but I started studying it as a discipline four years ago.
 I've worked as an analyst :nerd:, specialized in international market research :globe_showing_Americas: and Business Intelligence, and evolved as a Product Manager.
-I love Agile Methodology :arrows_counterclockwise:, good Data Visualization :chart_with_upwards_trend: and efficiency :bulb:.
+I love Agile Methodology, good Data Visualization :chart_with_upwards_trend: efficiency and innovation :bulb:.

 In addition to Data Science, I enjoy hiking :hiking_boot:, photographing landscapes :camera: ([@trapast](https://www.instagram.com/trapast/)), wine tasting :wine_glass: and, above all, learning new things :books:. *"Wisdom is not a product of schooling but of the lifelong attempt to acquire it."*

 [Reach out](/#contact) if you are interested in working with me! (or just talking about any of these topics :wink: )

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/ResumeNS_2021_o.pdf" "newtab" >}}CV/Resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Resume_CV_NicoStumberger_2022.pdf" "newtab" >}}CV/Resumé{{< /staticref >}}.